 The annual operating budget of the Got Your 6 campaign is underwritten through the generous support of our individual donors, sponsors and funders.
 Be The Change, Inc., a 501(c)(3) nonprofit public charity, is the organizing body and fiscal sponsor of Got Your 6.

 Got Your 6 uses the funding received from individual donors, sponsors and funders to support activation and awareness-driving activities through public relations, marketing, web, social media, production, events, advertising, and campaign management.

 Donations to Got Your 6 can be made on the website through the “Donate” button or sending a check to Got Your 6 c/o Be the Change, Inc., 1400 I Street NW Suite 400, Washington, DC 20005.
 Please also include “Got Your 6” in the check’s memo.

 Donors do not receive a Got Your 6 pin with their donation.
 Donors can place a separate order for a pin if they wish to receive one.
 Pins must be purchased by placing a merchandise order on the Got Your 6 website through the “Shop” button.

-Got Your 6 has carefully selected more than two-dozen of the country’s best, national nonprofits with a focus on veterans and/or military families.
+The Got Your 6 nonprofit partners serve as the subject matter experts for the campaign and work with the entertainment industry partners to drive strategic objectives.
+Got Your 6 has carefully selected 34 of the country’s best, national and local nonprofits with a focus on veterans and/or military families.
 New nonprofits are added periodically, by invitation only.
-For local nonprofits that wish to help carry on the Got Your 6 message, learn more about the Community Champions program.